mmm/sciml/README.md

 - Are there off-the-shelf models I can share or use?
 E.g., VNN19.
 AI Hub for custom/trained models?

 - Who's actually doing any of this?
-CERN, Fermilab, DoE(?)
+CERN, Fermilab, etc?

 - Where can I find good examples?